nsg-ethz/Sustainable-Computing-Taxonomy/README.md

 > TODO: insert graphic here

-The complete taxonomy is shown below.
-It is accompanied by a [description of the various terms](./taxonomy-description.md)
+The complete taxonomy is shown below and is accompanied by a [description of the various terms](./taxonomy-description.md).

-Finally, the repository hosts a [currated list of research studies or projects](./studies/) that are described using the taxonomy.
+Finally, the repository hosts a [curated list of research studies or projects](./studies/) that are described using the taxonomy.

 ```yaml
 Problem: